Seek-One/hwaccel-search/README.md

 All sources are licensed under the terms and conditions of [MIT licence](https://spdx.org/licenses/MIT.html).

+## d3d11va-player
+This project provides a sample software to use D3D11 Video Acceleration API to decode and display a H.264 bitstream.

+See the [README](d3d11va-player#d3d11va-player) for more details.

 ## vdpau-c++-wrapper
 This project provides a library to wrap the VDPAU API for decoding ant post-processing images and video.